araobp/odl-app/doc/CHAPTER3.md

 - MD-SAL requires data modeling (YANG schema).
 - It is rather complicated to create MD-SAL's InstanceIdentifier, whereas Hazelcast just use a simple key instead.

-MD-SAL is for network management, not for servers or strage management.
+MD-SAL is for network management, not for server or strage management.